 Upon completion of these activities, the student will have to sit a multiple choice test consisting of 50 questions – this will be sent to the NPA who will provide an overall pass/fail grade.
 For those students studying the course in the eLearning format, the multiple choice test is marked automatically so they know the result immediately.

-Upon successful completion of the course, a certificate will be provided.
+Upon successful completion of the course, an e-certificate will be provided.

 Applications accepted throughout the year